Best Car Insurance in Minnesota for 2025 [Check Out the Top 10 Companies]

 The typical penalty for a first-time offense is the loss of your license for a minimum of 30 days and possible jail time.

-Your BAC could also determine just how stiff the penalty is for drinking and driving leading you to have to install an Ignition Interlock Device.
+Your BAC could also determine just how stiff the penalty for drinking and driving is, leading you to install an Ignition Interlock Device.

-Even as it is illegal to possess or use marijuana in the North Star State there are no specific driving laws related to being caught while under its influences.
+Even though it is illegal to possess or use marijuana in the North Star State, there are no specific driving laws related to being caught while under the influence.

-Don’t think that you can get away with doing it though.
-If you are caught driving while under the effects of marijuana you will be charged under the state’s laws that govern DUIs.
+I don’t think that you can get away with doing it, though.
+If you are caught driving while under the effects of marijuana, you will be charged under the state’s laws that govern DUIs.

 Some of these penalties include: